 - Are you more inclined to use visuals on Instagram to get your key messages across or would you prefer something short and sweet like Twitter?

 - Or maybe your goal is to portray more thought leadership in the industry?

 - What platform do your customers use?

-If you’re going to start with only social media platform we recommend using LinkedIn.
+If you’re going to start with one social media platform we recommend using LinkedIn.
 LinkedIn can be a great tool for law firms and one of the best sources of leads and potential customers.
 With a current total of 467 million users, LinkedIn is the world’s largest growing social media platform for professionals.

-So if you haven’t got a company profile on there (or simply haven’t optimised that profile fully), we strongly recommend that all professional service companies use this platform.
+So, if you haven’t got a company profile on there (or simply haven’t optimised that profile fully), we strongly recommend that all professional service companies use this platform.
 You should also encourage your employees to create profiles as you’ll want to be showcasing their talents and achievements to the world.